chengsoonong/eheye/nathan_project/meeting_log.md

 ### Answers to the questions Mengyan had:

 __Why separate TATA and non-TATA promoters?__
-I must have got confused reading the paper (I will blame their communication but I probably wasn't careful enough when reading it) but the fine-tuning of DNABERT-Prom-300 and DNABERT-Prom-core used a dataset that included both TATA and non-TATA promoters.
+I must confused myself reading the paper but the fine-tuning of DNABERT-Prom-300 and DNABERT-Prom-core used a dataset that included both TATA and non-TATA promoters.
 They just specify in their Supplementary Materials that they had to construct the negative set of this dataset separately for the TATA and non-TATA promoters.

 > "We constructed the negative set separately for TATA and non-TATA promoters ...
 We trained our model using TATA and non-TATA core promoters altogether while predict separately on TATA and non-TATA datasets."